gor-g/note-app/README.md

 contents.
 The likely split:

-- **Frontend** derives an encryption key from the user's password (see _Encryption & key derivation_ below), encrypts/decrypts cards locally, stores them in IndexedDB, and does all searching there.
+- **Frontend** derives an encryption key from the user's password (see _Encryption & key derivation_ below), encrypts/decrypts cards in the browser, and does all searching there.
 - **Backend** authenticates users and stores **opaque encrypted blobs** for cross-device sync — never plaintext, never keys.